-Look to the right to the math problem in parentheses.
+Look to the right to the math problem.
 This is the calculation for your electricity Supply charge.

 - The first number is the amount of electricity you used in the previous billing cycle.

 - The second number is your electricity supply price.
-That price will be a Wayland Electricity Choice price.
-The program will have options, and each option will have a different price.
+That price will be a Needham Power Choice price.
+The program will have three options (Needham Standard, Needham 100% Green, and Needham Budget), and each option will have a different price.